 Note how Kucherov points his skates to the right (the middle), turns his head to the middle, and also shifts his weight towards the middle.
-Everything Kucherov (intentionally) does send a message to the opposing team and the defender that he is going to the right while the whole time he knows he's going back to the left.
-By setting up this elaborate deception of a move to the right (middle of the ice) Kucherov is making the defenseman react how he wants him to rather than Kucherov having to counter what the defenseman is presenting him.
+Everything Kucherov (intentionally) does send a message to the opposing team and the defender that he is going to the right, while the whole time, he knows he's going back to the left.
+By setting up this elaborate deception of a move to the right (middle of the ice), Kucherov is making the defenseman react how he wants him to rather than Kucherov having to counter what the defenseman is presenting him.

-No longer do players simply react to what is presented to them.
+No longer do players react to what is presented to them.
 Instead, today players try to be proactive and influence the game by using edgework, deception, and misdirection to force opposing players to react to them.

 As a player, if you are still reacting to plays, start flipping the script and make players react to you by keeping them off balance with deception and misdirection.

-To learn more about deception and misdirection and how to incorporate it into your game I suggest you watch highlights on the internet and games on TV whenever you get the opportunity, In almost every pro or college game you watch you will pick up a new move, or a new deception that you can mimic and perfect in practice and then incorporate it into your own game.
+To learn more about deception and misdirection and how to incorporate it into your game, I suggest you watch highlights on the internet and games on TV whenever you get the opportunity, In almost every pro or college game you watch, you will pick up a new move, or a new deception that you can mimic and perfect in practice and then incorporate it into your own game.

-Follow us on Instagram
+Follow us on Instagram.

-Like what your reading sauce us a donation to keep us onsides!
+Like what you're reading?
+Sauce us a donation to keep us onside!